 Symptoms tend to be noticed at an early age and may become more noticeable at significant life changes, such as starting school.
 Most cases are diagnosed between the ages of 6 and 12 years old.
 Symptoms usually improve with age, but many adults diagnosed as a child may continue to experience problems.

-Until recently, it was believed that children outgrew ADHD in adolescence, because symptoms can appear to lessen in teenage years.
-However, many symptoms can continue into adulthood and hyperactivity may instead be experienced as internalised anxiety.
+Until recently, it was believed that children outgrew ADHD in adolescence because symptoms can appear to lessen in teenage years.
+However, many symptoms can continue into adulthood and hyperactivity could be experienced as internalised anxiety.

 Undiagnosed ADHD in adults can have severe consequences for them and the people living with them.
 This may lead to substance abuse, criminal activity, failed relationships, troubled work relationships, anxiety and depression.

 What can I do?